Skip to main content

 In an HOA neighborhood

-Michaelmas daisy is an HOA-friendly choice.
+Michaelmas Daisy is an HOA-friendly choice.
 Maintenance level: moderate.
 Tidiness: 3 out of 5.

 Works well in: perennial border, foundation planting, pollinator garden.